japila-books/spark-sql-internals/docs/spark-sql-SQLListener.md

 # SQLListener Spark Listener

-`SQLListener` is a custom spark-SparkListener.md[SparkListener] that collects information about SQL query executions for web UI (to display in spark-sql-webui.md[SQL tab]).
+`SQLListener` is a `SparkListener` that collects information about SQL query executions for web UI (to display in spark-sql-webui.md[SQL tab]).
 It relies on spark-sql-SQLExecution.md#spark.sql.execution.id[spark.sql.execution.id] key to distinguish between queries.

 Internally, it uses <<SQLExecutionUIData, SQLExecutionUIData>> data structure exclusively to record all the necessary data for a single SQL query execution. `SQLExecutionUIData` is tracked in the internal registries, i.e. `activeExecutions`, `failedExecutions`, and `completedExecutions` as well as lookup tables, i.e. `_executionIdToData`, `_jobIdToExecutionId`, and `_stageIdToStageMetrics`.